816.792.2360

 Borrowers should compare these options carefully with traditional refinance programs.

-Other Factors That Affect Refinance Eligibility
+Other Factors That Can Affect Refinance Eligibility

 Even when income verification is flexible, lenders still evaluate several important factors.